samuelrieder/jaswig.github.io/_posts/2017-02-01-casestudy-jaswig-at-work.markdown

 + They push people to move around
 + They are real eye catchers

+Would you like to test them at your company free of charge?
+Visit this page ["TestCube"](http://www.jaswig.be/testcube/) or contact [henri@jaswig.eu](mailto:henri@jaswig.eu).

 *“Jaswig allows us to create a flexible and more productive working environment, at a reduced cost.”*